Robotic process automation (RPA) powers modern organizations, with the RPA market expanding at a nearly 30% CAGR.

 - Bot credentials will need to be provisioned and managed throughout the lifecycle of the bot.

-As a best practice, embed digital and RPA into your organization in a more significant way rather than think of it as a separate operation that exists in isolation.
-For example, one way is to leverage a traditional help desk support model, with tier one assistance handled by the digital worker supervisor for day-to-day issues, and skilled RPA resources handling tiers two and three.
-The help desk can be used to ensure stability and support stakeholders.
+As a best practice, embed digital and RPA into the organization in a more significant way rather than thinking of it as a separate operation that exists in isolation.
+For example, leverage a traditional helpdesk support model, with tier one assistance handled by the digital worker supervisor for day-to-day issues, and skilled RPA resources handling tiers two and three.
+The helpdesk can be used to ensure stability and support stakeholders.

-As you establish and enhance the automation program, the first RPA users will feel the growing pains.
-While learning how RPA will best integrate into your organization, you may encounter rigid processes and resistance from internal support teams that are responsible for various functions your program relies on to operate.
-To successfully integrate RPA, it may be necessary to make changes in program processes in order to ensure that you adhere to policies and meet expectations of various stakeholders.
+As process owners establish and enhance the automation program, the first RPA users will feel the growing pains.
+While learning how RPA will best integrate into the organization at large, it's possible to encounter rigid processes and resistance from internal support teams that are responsible for various functions the program relies on to operate.
+To successfully integrate RPA, it may be necessary to make changes in program processes to ensure full adherence to policies and to meet the high expectations of various stakeholders.

 It's important to recognize that the value of a structured program is the support it provides to stakeholders.
-One that is well designed helps them to understand how to access resources and provides guardrails to ensure risks are effectively managed.
-Starting small by focusing on basic governance, policy, security, and operations will ensure your program can gain traction and overcome common obstacles that many experience when starting out.
+One that is well-designed helps them to understand how to access resources and provides guardrails to ensure risks are effectively managed.
+Starting small by focusing on basic governance, policy, security, and operations ensures the program can gain traction and overcome common obstacles that many experiences when starting out.

 Interested in learning more about establishing a Robotic Operating Center of Excellence?